J535D165/pyalex/README.md

 #### Nested attribute filters

-Some attribute filers are nested and separated with dots by OpenAlex.
+Some attribute filters are nested and separated with dots by OpenAlex.
 For example, filter on [`authorships.institutions.ror`](https://docs.openalex.org/api/get-lists-of-entities/filter-entity-lists#works-attribute-filters).

-In case of nested attribute filters, use a dict to built the query.
+In case of nested attribute filters, use a dict to build the query.

 ```python
 Works()